gem/oq-engine/doc/engine/installing/ubuntu.md

 ## Install packages from the OpenQuake repository

+If you want to upgrade an existing installation see [Upgrading](../upgrading/ubuntu.md).

 The following commands add the official stable builds package repository:
 ```
 sudo add-apt-repository -y ppa:openquake/ppa